NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 -------
 ## Where do you see yourself in five years?
-n five years, I see myself as a strong technical leader in quality engineering, someone who not only builds scalable test automation frameworks but also helps shape the overall quality strategy for products.
+In five years, I see myself as a strong technical leader in quality engineering, someone who not only builds scalable test automation frameworks but also helps shape the overall quality strategy for products.

 I want to continue deepening my expertise in automation, distributed systems, CI/CD, and testing at scale while taking on larger cross-functional responsibilities.
 I enjoy working closely with developers, product managers, and operations teams to solve complex quality challenges, and I'd like to be in a position where I can mentor engineers and influence engineering best practices across teams.